 Your primary care physician has authority to refer you for most services.
-For certain services, however, your physician must obtain prior approval from us.
+For certain services, however, prior approval must be obtained from us.
+Because you are still responsible for ensuring that your care is precertified, you should always ask your physician if they have contacted us.
 Call UMR at 800-808-4424 for prior authorization for services such as: